iotaledger/iota-names/indexer/README.md

 Rust dependencies are cached by the Cargo.toml/Cargo.lock files, use `--no-cache` to force a full rebuild.

+### Modify the docker-compose file

+Update the `docker-compose.yml` file to use the commented `# Localnet values:`" instead of devnet for the start command of the iota-names-indexer.

 ### Start the indexer

 ```bash